-2.2 Query Language
+2.2 Ouery Language

-The Quasar query language is an integral part of the metadata-rich file system that use the graph data model.
+The Quasar query language is an integral part of the metadata-rich file system that use the graph data modell [4, 5].
 Quasar expressions are designed to replace POSIX paths in file system calls and are used as names to query and manipulate the metadata for files.
 By integrating querying with naming, Quasar avoids full path name evaluation required by the Traditional Architecture.

-We base the language syntax around XPath [36], the W3C standard language for XML node selection queries.
+We base the language syntax around XPath [42], the W3C standard language for XML node selection queries.
 XPath syntax resembles file system paths and integrates expressions for attribute-based search and node selection based on matching children.
 Quasar integrates querying into the file system name space by equating queries and path names.
 Thus, Quasar (as does XPath) subsumes POSIX paths by adding declarative operations to navigational ones: matching operations require a query plan while navigation does not.
-However, unlike XPath, Ouasar has syntax to differentiate between attributes on links or on the files themselves.
-Additionally, as the richmetadata file system data model (unlike XPath's data model) is a graph and not a strict hierarchy, Quasar has a search operator to match based on attributes on more than one parent to any given node.
+However, unlike XPath, Ouasar has syntax to differentiate between file and link attributes.
+Additionally, as the rich-metadata file system data model (unlike XPath's data model) is a graph and not a strict hierarchy, Quasar has a search operator to match based on attributes on more than one parent to any given node.